This post may include affiliate links; see our disclosure policy.

 You can use a French press to froth milk!

-Don’t have any special tools?
-You can use a whisk to froth milk.
-But here’s the thing: it takes longer and the foam is not nearly as lusciously bubbly.
+You can use a whisk to froth milk, but it takes longer and the foam doesn’t have as tight of bubbles.
 You’ll also get a little less foam than with the other methods.
-But if you don’t mind (most of the time we don’t!), then it’s a great method because you don’t have to buy anything special.
+But if you don’t mind the bubble quality, then it’s a great method because you don’t have to buy anything special.
 Here’s how to froth milk with a whisk:

 • Use a whisk to vigorously whisk it until foamy bubbles form*.